microsoft/LMOps/gad/README.md

 python tools/export_lmsys_parquet.py
 ```

+### Code Guide

+The codebase is relatively complex.
+We provide detailed code walk-throughs in the README files on different branches at https://github.com/YTianZHU/verl.git.

 ## 📦 Training

 There are four branches in the installed GAD VeRL implementation repo: `seqkd` branch for running the SeqKD baseline, `warmup` branch for warmup stage of our method, `gad` branch for GAD training stage of our method and `eval` branch to use the already-trained model to perform generation only.
 We checkout to the corresponding branch before each experiment as shown in the scripts below.